 Name-calling and pathologising others by referring to undiagnosed persons using psychiatric labels e.g. ‘you’re a psychopath’, ‘keep your personality disorder to yourself’, ‘you’re an idiot’ etc, effectively serves to stigmatise and objectivise the other, reducing them to the status of a crude characature of personhood: a thing.
 This is an elective failure to see the person as a being, however briefly the name-calling may be.
-The power of the objectivising language or insult lies in the label’s ability to reduce and render the other to the level of a thing; disaffirming the other as a person and disconfirming their chosen identity.
+The power of the objectivising language or insult lies in the label’s ability to reduce and render the other to the level of object; disaffirming the other as a person and at the same time disconfirming their chosen identity.

 Pathologising, even when done in an official capacity, can have the same effect, closing our understanding of the other person down so that we begin to see them predominantly or even exclusively through the reifying lens of ‘symptoms’ and concepts, rather than their unique expressions, multi-dimensionality, meanings and histories.

 I can assign myself labels and use those labels as a means of defending my chosen image or idea of myself, my beliefs, preferences and behaviours against criticism, scrutiny, change or to ensure my status or privilege are protected.
 I can also use my labels to try to define you if you criticise or scrutinise me.
 Here are some examples of how some people might use labels in this way, and the implicit rules, demands and messages that can be sent by using labels defensively:

 - You must accommodate my rudeness or anti-social behaviour because I’m a company director/ your manager/ Royalty/ a doctor/ a Politician/ I was hit as a child/ I have a disability